 Add META Tags & Descriptions

 Writing meta description and meta tags for your blog will also boost your rating in search engines.
 META Tags are keywords.
 The purpose of these keywords is to provide data to search engines.
 Say someone is searching for a “Canadian Beauty Blog” if you type that into Google, you will find Canadian beauty bloggers because they used that keyword in their Meta Tags.
 Keywords contain words and phrases the creator of the site considers to be relevant to the document.
-Here are a few keywords I currently use: the life of a canadian angel, canadianangelxo, canadian blogger, canadian beauty blogger, canadian lifestyle blog, just so you get an idea.
+Here are a few keywords I currently use: the life of a canadian angel, canadianangelxo, canadian blogger, canadian beauty blogger, canadian lifestyle blog, just so that you get an idea.

 Don’t Wait For Traffic

 It would be nice if traffic to our websites, just magically appeared!
 But sadly that’s not going to happen.
 You have to get out there and work hard to get traffic to your site.
 Set up a Twitter account and a Facebook fan page if you haven’t already.
 Social media is an excellent tool for bringing traffic to your website by sharing your blog posts.
 Being active on forums is another great way to bring traffic to your site, as you can advertise your blog in your forum signature.

 People like to read blogs that are easy to understand.
 People make mistakes; after all, we’re only human.
 But there is nothing more annoying than constant incorrect spelling or unnecessary use of punctuation.
 I recommend Grammarly, a free writing app/assistant to make your messages, documents, and posts clear, mistake-free, and effective.

 People are more likely to read a blog that doesn’t cause eye strain.
 Make sure the font you choose is a colour easy to read.
 Keep your blog simple and clean, while still letting your personality shine.